Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Method

-This scheme is designed to filter the generated clips whose visual contents mismatch the corresponding class labels.
-Motivated by anomaly detection~\cite{kwon2020backpropagated}, we consider that such noisy synthetic samples will produce large losses if fed into a powerful classifier trained on real ones.
+\myparagraph{Class Semantics Misalignment Filtering.} This scheme is designed to filter the generated clips whose visual contents mismatch the corresponding class labels.
+Motivated by anomaly detection~\citep{kwon2020backpropagated}, we consider that such noisy synthetic samples will produce large losses if fed into a powerful classifier trained on real ones.
 Hence, a loss threshold can be set to identify and filter the anomalistic clips.
 Specifically, we first adopt a well-trained classifier in the real data domain to calculate case-wise cross-entropy loss values $\left\{l_{x}\right\}_{x=1}^{M}$ based on corresponding category $c$ for all synthetic clips in each group.
 Then, we set the average loss as the noise identification threshold of $c$.
 Last, we conduct class semantics misalignment filtering at the group level.
 If the loss of a synthetic clip with $c$ exceeds the threshold $L_{c}$, it will be viewed as a noisy sample and excluded from the synthetic pool.
+In our experiments, the classifier employed for semantic filtering is identical to the downstream classifier by default.